coreyb-git/asciidoctor-pdf-mathjax/README.md

   failures during the rendering process.
 Issues with specific stem blocks, that aren't outright crashes of this extension, indicate a peculiarity with the LaTeX notation you have used that is preventing it from being understood, and thus it can't be rendered as an SVG image and embedded into the final PDF.
-Check your notation for minor issues you may have overlooked.
+Check your notation for any minor issues you may have overlooked.

 #### Supported Fonts